masterborn/masterborn-blog/src/content/14_disruptive_US_based_startups_to_watch_in_2021.md

 Even though it was founded in the late 90s, Blackboard embraced innovative technologies and today is one of the leading EdTech startups that serve the higher education, K-12, as well as business and government clients around the world.

-Their mission is to support educators and institutions in realizing their goals and preparing for tomorrow’sthe challenges of tomorrow - especially relevant during the restrictions caused by the COVID-19 pandemic.
+Their mission is to support educators and institutions in realizing their goals and preparing for tomorrow’s challenges - especially relevant during the restrictions caused by the COVID-19 pandemic.

 The company combines a deep understanding of education with a tech-savvy approach to creating new learning products such as Blackboard App or Blackboard Learn.
 The latter is a well-established learning management system used by prestigious educational institutions and large companies around the world.